Introduction and malaria vaccine development

 The malaria vaccine candidate RTS,S/AS01

-There are two groups in the trial:
+There were two age categories in the trial:

 A comprehensive WHO Q&A on RTS,S/A01 gives further information on policy and regulatory pathways.
 See link below.